 Running into a gun fight without cover

-There are still some who proclaim that digitization is a topic reserved only for the top management (in German only).
+There are still some who proclaim that digitization is a topic reserved only for the top management.
 That does not have to be true.
 You need to plan the introduction of your software semi-independently from the management.
 Otherwise you or a different project leader will end up suffering the consequences of hasty decisions.
 And who would want that once the first unavoidable small or large problems in the project begin to emerge?

 Change Management 0.5: Halfhearted software deployment

 It should go without saying that the introduction of software is a project in its own right.
 It requires its own efficient project management system – solid planning, thorough preparation, substantiated knowledge and agility in the execution phase.
-That is what a smooth transition will require, as described here.
+That is what a smooth transition will require.
 This does happen, but most of the time companies tend to choose a more tumultuous approach – one which involves high overheads and a hard test of resolve on the part of customers.

 That will be your destiny if you don’t take the project seriously enough.
 That will happen if you have not been able to concisely identify the process goals, if managers underestimate costs by casually assuming they’ll magically get it right.